FuelLabs/fuel-token-overview/docs/src/index.md

 ## The Role of FUEL

-FUEL secures Fuel's decentralized sequencer and eliminates gas fees for users by introducing a novel economic incentive structure based on Application Specific Sequencing.
+FUEL powers Fuels decentralized sequencer and eliminates gas fees for users by introducing a novel economic incentive structure based on Application Specific Sequencing.
+By enabling fee-less, web2-like, fee-less experiences for users, FUEL makes blockchain technology more usable and accessible to the masses.

-FUEL will transform the Ignition ecosystem by enabling web2-like, fee-less experiences for users, making blockchain technology accessible to the masses.
-FUEL will secure the Fuel sequencing network, pay for chain resources and eliminate transaction fees for users while creating new markets for L2 applications.
+FUEL secures the Fuel sequencing network, pays for chain resources and eliminates transaction fees for users– all while fostering new markets for L2 applications.
+Beyond sequencing, FUEL is on a mission to make blockchain usable without compromising on decentralization, setting a new standard for rollups in a space dominated by centralized solutions today.

-Our vision is to fully decentralize sequencing, which is essential for improving fault tolerance, liveness and censorship resistance.
-While centralized solutions dominate the space today, Fuel is committed to evolving toward a shared, permissionless network for its rollups.

-Users can actively participate in securing the network by delegating their FUEL to sequencer proposers in exchange for a share of staking rewards.

-Learn more about the Fuel Sequencer or see the [Fuel Genesis announcement](https://fuel.mirror.xyz/T6A4x8ReVu5ucAdwXXhrJawN9n4op7de4y7xW9MJ8ew) to learn more about the FUEL token's utility and distribution.
+Learn more about the Fuel Sequencer or see the [Fuel Genesis announcement](https://fuel.mirror.xyz/T6A4x8ReVu5ucAdwXXhrJawN9n4op7de4y7xW9MJ8ew) to learn more about FUEL’s utility and distribution.

 ## FUEL Overview